 Determine how many short rows you need to fill the space on the front rail that is the difference between the length of the front and back rails.

-Double your length of the “short row” and then fold in half.
+Double the length of the “short row” and then fold it in half.
 Secure all the strands at the fold with long cable ties wrapped around the rail.

 Leave the tab or end on the inside of the seat and cut as short as possible.
 This is in the gusset and will be covered by the weaving.
-And then on the ends, secure those with cable ties also.
+Then, on the ends, secure those to the right rail with cable ties also.

 It’s obvious here I should have used clear or white cable ties, but in the end result, they didn’t show at all anyway.
-But to be safe the next time, I used clear.
+But to be safe the next time, I used clear cable ties.

 #3.
 Using cable ties and spring clamps: